ProzorroUKR/openprocurement.api/docs/source/contracting/econtract/tutorial.rst

 .. http:example:: http/contract-buyer-add-signature-doc.http
    :code:

+Buyer confirms the completion of signing process using his token (`buyer_token`) which he got during access query:

+.. http:example:: http/contract-buyer-add-signatory.http
+   :code:

-If all required signatures are completed, the contract will automatically transition to the `active` status:
+If all required signatures are completed and confirmed, the contract will automatically transition to the `active` status:

 .. http:example:: http/get-active-contract.http
    :code: